 From Saint-Anne, the N2 road continues in a northwesterly direction towards Saint Denis.
 At La Rivière de l’Est, you’ll see the historic suspension bridge which crosses the gorge.
 You can make a quick photo stop here (look for the side road on the northern side of the gorge) but the bridge is closed to the public.

 In Saint-Benoît, you’ll find the striking Eglise Sainte-Anne (St. Anne’s Church).
 Southwest of Saint-Benoît, the long and winding D53 road leads up to the Takamaka viewpoint.
 This viewpoint offers awe-inspiring views of the Takamaka Valley, the lush forests on the steep mountainsides and beautiful cascades.

 The Riviere des Roches, formed by old lava flows, is a popular canyoning spot.
+This is one of the best places on Réunion Island for an adventurous activity called aquatic hiking.
+Along the course, participants, hike, swim, slide and jump from one basin to the next.
 Bassin la Paix, part of the canyon, is a gorgeous lake with crystal-clear water, a lovely waterfall and surrounded by basalt columns.
 It is accessible by car.

 Cirque de Salazie

 From the N2 road, you can venture into Cirque de Salazie, the most accessible of the three cirques, on the D48 road.
 This verdant cirque is most famous for its many waterfalls, such as the Cascade Blanche and the Voile de la Mariée, or Bride’s Veil waterfall.
 Both these falls are accessible from the D48 road but require a hike to get closer.
 Cascade Blanche is about a 40-minute hike from the car park.
 Find accommodations in Salazie.